-1 Due Diligence Report (DDR) for Paco Pumping Station.
-The DDR was prepared as part of the appraisal requirement of the proposed project.
+&lt;sup>1 Due Diligence Report (DDR) for Paco Pumping Station.
+The DDR was prepared as part of the appraisal requirement of the proposed Project.

-xlix.
+lv.
 Labasan Pumping Station.
-The pumping station is located in the Laguna lakeshore area and functions to control habitual inundations caused by rising of water level of the lake.
-The pumping station receives water from the Taguig River and attenuation pond before it is channeled into the Laguna Lake.
-The Laguna Lake, including the attenuation pond of the Labasan pumping station, is characterized with water hyacinth which clogs the waterways and has affected the efficient operation of the pumping station.
-Proper disposal of large volumes of water hyacinth will be necessary for this subproject.
-Water hyacinth pickers do not come to this area to harvest but the project will coordinate with them how they can benefit from the water hyacinths to be disposed.
+The pumping station is located in the Laguna lakeshore area and functions to control habitual inundations caused by rising of water level of the lake during the typhoon season.
+The pumping station receives water from the Taguig River and attenuation pond before it is channeled into Laguna Lake.
+Sections of the flood plain of Laguna Lake and the attenuation pond of the Labasan pumping station are characterized with water hyacinth which clog the waterways that has affected the efficient operation of the pumping station.
+Proper collection and disposal of water hyacinth will be necessary for this subproject.
+Water hyacinth pickers do not come to this area to harvest, but the Project will coordinate with them how they can benefit from the water hyacinths to be disposed.
+There are currently no people in the drainage area's technical footprint and there has not been any past resettlement.
+The proposed increase in pumping capacity from 9 to 32 m3/sec can be received by Laguna Lake without any negative impacts.